microsoft/BotFramework-Composer/docs/howto-sending-cards.md

         buttons = Get Started]

 ### SigninCard
+A Signin card is a card that enables a bot to request that a user sign in.
+A SinginCard is defined using structured template as follows:

     # SigninCard
     [SigninCard
         text = BotFramework Sign-in Card
         buttons = Sign-in]

 ### AnimationCard
+Animation cards contain animated image content (such as `.gif`).
+Typically this content does not contain sound, and is typically presented with minimal transport controls (e.g, pause/play) or no transport controls at all.
+Animation cards follow all shared rules defined for ort controls (e.g. rewind/restart/pause/play).
+Video cards follow all shared rules defined for [Media cards](https://github.com/microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-cards.md#Media-cards).
+An AnimationCard is defined using structured template as follows:

     # AnimationCard
     [AnimationCard